FAMAS Award: Leadership crisis and revocation of SEC

-FAMAS Rebirth (FAMAS 2018 66th Gabi ng Parangal)
+Present

 In 2017, FAMAS partnered with MEGAVISION, headed by Donna Sanchez, to uplift the aging award-giving body.
 The challenge was to reinvent and rebrand FAMAS to fit into the 21st century.

-Award-winning screenwriter Ricardo “Ricky” Lee, agreed to be the jury chairman.
+Award-winning screenwriter Ricardo "Ricky" Lee, agreed to be the jury chairman.
 Under his leadership, an independent jury of respected film practitioners and academicians was created.
 There were separate juries for feature-length movies, short films and documentaries, totaling to sixteen (18) juries previewed almost two hundred films.

-The nominees were feted at a Nominees’ Victory Celebration held on May 22, 2018.
+The nominees were feted at a Nominees' Victory Celebration held on May 22, 2018.
 Each nominee received a personalized citation and made them all feel like winners.
 The FAMAS thus became a celebration (and not a competition) of Filipino film artists for cinematic excellence.

 The 66th FAMAS Gabi ng Parangal hosted by Piolo Pascual, Kim Chiu and Robi Domingo was held on June 10, 2018, at the Theater at Solaire.
-Among the highlights and memorable moments included: Lav Diaz, the internationally renown director for more than two decades, receiving the Lifetime Achievement Award presented by Charo Santos, the independent film “Balangiga: Howling Madness” winning Best Picture, the announcement of the First Place Grand Jury Prize for “Tu Pug Imatuy” and the Second Grand Jury Prize for “Respeto;” the introduction of the Best Adapted Screenplay category, won by “Changing Partners,”.
+Among the highlights and memorable moments included: Lav Diaz, the internationally renown director for more than two decades, receiving the Lifetime Achievement Award presented by Charo Santos, the independent film "Balangiga: Howling Madness" winning Best Picture, the announcement of the First Place Grand Jury Prize for "Tu Pug Imatuy" and the Second Grand Jury Prize for "Respeto;" the introduction of the Best Adapted Screenplay category, won by "Changing Partners".